s0ders/akira.sh/content/posts/go-interfaces.md

 }
 ```

-You may notice a common idiom in Go with interfaces, they are very often named using an *-er* suffix.
+You may notice an idiom in Go with interfaces, they are very often named using an *-er* suffix.
 Another idiomatic way of manipulating interfaces is to keep them small: "*the bigger the interface, the weaker the abstraction*".

 Going back to `io.Reader` and `io.Writer`, whether a program wants to read/write to a file or an HTTP request/response, it will end up using one of these.
 Hence, it is a good idea to follow the [Liskov's substitution principle](https://en.wikipedia.org/wiki/Liskov_substitution_principle).
 For instance, instead of accepting a file path as a function parameter to read from said file, the function should accept an `io.Reader` directly.